 Besides commercial and office, the other major types of land uses are hotel/motel, industrial and public/institutional.
 The hotel/motel land use, assessed on a per room basis, is appropriate.
 The City's fee schedules currently distinguish between industrial and warehousing uses, and this distinction is appropriate.
-However, the City might want to add a category for mini-warehousing, which is a typical stand-alone use that tends to have significantly lower impacts than other warehousing uses.
-However, significantly lower impacts than other warehousing uses.
-However, this is not the case for transportation fees that are based on peak hour trip generation, as the City's fees are.
-Consequently, only a single warehouse fee is calculated for transportation.
+However, the City might want to add a category for mini-warehousing, which is a typical stand-alone use that tends to have significantly lower impacts, then other warehousing, uses.